aollivierre/chromeextensions/Genesys/GenesysCloud-DR-Apps/App2-GenesysCloudDR-Extension/Docs/single-purpose-statement.md

 ### 3. User Data Protection

 The extension:
-- Does not collect personal information
+- Does not collect personal information beyond what is needed for environment identification.
 - Does not transmit any data outside the browser
-- Only processes organization names that are already visible on the page
+- Processes organization names that are visible on the page or an organization ID found within a pre-existing local storage item.
-- Does not store persistent data
+- Does not store new persistent data for its own tracking.

 This single purpose statement and permissions justification demonstrate that the extension complies with Chrome Web Store policies by having a clear, focused purpose with appropriate, minimal permissions needed to fulfill that purpose.